Z11Coding/Matt-Wiik4-2.0/assets/preload/weeks/readme.txt

-Drop your custom week .json files here!
+Drop your custom week .json files here! or not that's cool too ;_;